zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

 I am mostly writing about Wazuh as it is the daily driver for our team.
 It is not a surprise that my example is based on it.

-In Wazuh, all events are processed by the `wazuh-analysisd` daemon, which acts like a tee command — it splits output to multiple files:
+In Wazuh, all events are processed by the `wazuh-analysisd` daemon, which acts like a tee command - it splits output to multiple files:

 In your `ossec.conf`, if you have `<logall>yes<\logall>`, it means you are getting logs as plain text.

-- `/var/ossec/logs/archives/archives.log`: All decoded events — whether they triggered a rule or not
+- `/var/ossec/logs/archives/archives.log`: All decoded events - whether they triggered a rule or not
 - `/var/ossec/logs/alerts/alerts.log`: Events that matched a rule above a configurable priority threshold

-In your `ossec.conf`, if you have `<logall_json>yes<\logall_json>`, it means you are getting logs in JSON lines format.
+In your `ossec.conf`, if you have `<logall_json>yes<\logall_json>`, it means you are getting logs in [JSON lines](https://jsonlines.org/) format.

-- `/var/ossec/logs/archives/archives.json`: All decoded events — whether they triggered a rule or not
+- `/var/ossec/logs/archives/archives.json`: All decoded events - whether they triggered a rule or not
 - `/var/ossec/logs/alerts/alerts.json`: Events that matched a rule above a configurable priority threshold

-> First of all, we have an assumption hat you use JSON logs for archive.
+> First of all, we have an assumption that you use JSON logs for the log archival process.
 If you do not have `<logall_json>yes<\logall_json>` set, the rest is not helpful for you.
 Neither DuckDB nor Wazuh Indexer can help there.
 This is a strict requirement.

 Organizations commonly rotate and compress these logs into `.log.gz` or `.json.gz` files for storage and retention.
-This creates two common approaches to historical access:
+This creates two common approaches to historical access that I will define below.

 ### Option 1: Push Archives to Wazuh Indexer (OpenSearch)

 - Supports fast indexed search, dashboards, and alerting
 - Integrates natively with the Wazuh dashboard
-- The most user friendly and helpful method in the long run.
+- The most user-friendly and helpful method in the long run.

-**Tradeoff:** High storage cost — compressed log files are often only ~14% the size of equivalent indexed data.
+**Tradeoff:** High storage cost - compressed log files -aka `.log.gz` files- are often only ~14% the size of equivalent indexed data.
 At scale, this becomes a cost bottleneck.

 ### Option 2: Store Compressed Logs and Search as Needed

 - Storage efficient
 - Requires no ingestion infrastructure

 **Tradeoff:** Poor searchability.
 Teams are stuck using `zgrep`, `zcat` + `grep`, `jq`, or ad hoc scripting to find events.
 But, it is possible to make it relatively a better experience.
-But is is still poorer than the Wazuh Indexer + Wazuh Dashboard combination.
+But this is still a poorer experience than the Wazuh Indexer + Wazuh Dashboard combination.

+As a side note, JSON log files are more verbose.
+It is expected to require 60-80% more storage usage when compressed.

 ---